giorgiop94/digital-garden/_notes/Talks - Approaching the Dharma - Rob Burbea.md

 ### Everything is Fabricated
 - All perception is fabricated (including the sense of "self" perceiving, the sense of [[Oneness]])
 - That things exist is one extreme, that things don't exist is another.
-The Buddhist path is the middle way ([[Not too tight, not too loose]])
+The Buddhist path is the middle way ([[The Middle Path]])
 - Any way of looking is fabricating reality
 	- Mindfulness says to be with "what is"
 		- the underlying assumption is that what is, is real